Plentiful Adventures

 Luggage Rules

-If your safari includes light aircraft transfers (e.g., fly-in to Masai Mara), luggage is strictly limited to 15kg in a soft-sided duffel bag.
+If your safari includes light aircraft transfers (e.g., fly-in to Maasai Mara), luggage is strictly limited to 15kg in a soft-sided duffel bag.
 Hard suitcases are not allowed on bush planes.
 Even for road safaris, soft bags are easier to fit in vehicle storage.

 • Soft-sided duffel bag (not a rigid suitcase)